Boss VF-1 Editor: The TOPD UF1 (v1)- User Guide

 Boss VF-1 Preset Dump

-To begin the process, back-up all of your presets.
+It is always recommend to back-up all of your presets before you start. the Boss VF-1 has a really solid preset dump utility.
 To complete this action, I use SysEX Librarian by Snoize and this can be found here (link).

 After setting up the midi out on the Boss VF-1, the steps are as follows: